tojoos/HelpNow/README.md

 ## Getting Started

+### Frontend

+To run client application locally using `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

+### Backend

 To run the HelpNow backend application locally, follow these steps:

 1. Clone the repository: `git clone <repository-url>`